wdv4758h/pypy-extradoc/blog/draft/matplotlib.rst

 * Speaking of which, you need a reasonably recent PyPy.

-* The approach is generally portable, however the implementation is not.
+* The approach is generally portable (XXX: why not?), however the implementation is not.
 Works on 64bit linux, would not bet for anything else.

-* You need to install python2.6, python2.6 development headers and have numpy and matplotlib installed on that python.
+* You need to install python2.6, the python2.6 development headers, and have numpy and matplotlib installed on that python.

-* You need a checkout of my `hacks directory`_ and put embedded on your ``PYTHONPATH``, pypy checkout also has to be on the ``PYTHONPATH``.
+* You need a checkout of my `hacks directory`_ and put embedded on your ``PYTHONPATH``, your pypy checkout also has to be on the ``PYTHONPATH``.

 Er wait, what happened?
 -----------------------

 What didn't happen is we did not reimplement matplotlib on top of PyPy.
-What did happen is we run a CPython instance in PyPy using ctypes.
-We instantiate it and nicely follow `embedding`_ tutorial for CPython.
-Since numpy arrays are not movable, we're able to pass around an integer that's a pointer to array data and reconstruct it in the embedded interpreter.
-Hence with a relatively little effort we managed to reuse the sama array data on both sides to plot at array.
+What did happen is we embed CPython inside of PyPy using ctypes.
+We instantiate it. and follow the `embedding`_ tutorial for CPython.
+Since numpy arrays are not movable, we're able to pass around an integer that's represents the memory address of the array data and reconstruct it in the embedded interpreter.
+Hence with a relatively little effort we managed to reuse the same array data on both sides to plot at array.
 Easy, no?

 This approach can be extended to support anything that's not too tied with python objects.
 SciPy and matplotlib both fall into the same category